Skycatch/nodeconf-hackathon/README.md

   * Visualization of Map.
   * Visualization of flight path.
 * 30% Creativity using the flight information.
+  * You could add altitud values at certain point in the path of the drone
+  * You could show the direction of the drone
+  * You could show the warning at certain point in the flight
   * Be free to create!

 # Challenge 2 Open Challenge